Streets and Squares

 Glimpses of the street

-Venezia Cafe ia a pizzeria reminding of voyages, bevause it is located in the riverside close to the river port office.
-The Cafe offers Italian specialities: pizza and others.
+Venezia Cafe is a pizzeria reminding of voyages, because it is located in the riverside close to the former river port.
+The Cafe offers Italian specialties: pizza and others.
+A huge anchor in front of the entrance adds some spirit of voyages.

-Restaurant offers Uzbek specialities.
+Tashkent Cafe offers Uzbek specialities.
 After the redesign in 2015 the facade reminds more of the Ark of Bukhara, than anything in Tashkent.

 Residential houses